datastax/release-notes/DSE_6.9_Release_Notes.md

 * Changed backup store creation/alteration logic to raise a warning instead of an error when passing a settings map with unknown flags.
 Changed backup store creation/alteration to save all passed flags in the database instead of only the familiar ones.
 (DSP-25181)

 ## 6.9.24 DSE Node/DseTool
-* Added ability to dynamically reload certificates for inter-node connections, it eliminates the need for restarts.
+* Added the ability to dynamically reload certificates for inter-node connections to eliminate the need for restarts.
 The reload can be triggered manually via `nodetool reloadssl`.
 (DSP-25085)

 ## 6.9.24 DSE Miscellaneous
 * Added a consistency level field in the `ROWS_RETURNED_COUNT` event type in the audit logs.
 (DSP-25118)